SabrePenguin/MysticalAgriculture/README.md

 *The textures files can theoretically be anywhere under the `textures` folder, so long as the json indicates as such.

 Optionally a lang file can also be added with the entry.
-It is HIGHLY recommended to add this, as MACE only sets the translation key.
+It is HIGHLY recommended to add this, as MA only sets the translation key.

 - `resources/mysticalagriculture/lang/<locale>.lang`